Amsive

 EVP, Customer Intelligence

-This blog has been updated to include information regarding the new privacy laws in Nevada and Washington being implemented in 2024.
+This blog has been updated to include information regarding the new privacy laws in Nevada, Texas, and Washington being implemented in 2024.

 Online privacy is an increasing concern for consumers across the globe.
 People want to know if and how businesses are protecting their rights to privacy, and clear data privacy practices provide transparency and can help establish trust.
 With the ever-evolving privacy legislation landscape, learn how to establish foundational consumer data practices that build security for your company and customers, including implementing ways to opt out of data collection entirely.